Coronavirus digest: Olympic chief postpones Tokyo trip | DW | 10.05.2021

 Australia has started administering COVID-19 vaccines to athletes around the country to give them "comfort and certainty" for their final preparations for the Tokyo Olympics.

-The country has been relatively slow to roll out vaccines to the general population, but Olympic and Paralympic athletes have been allowed to jump the queue before they travel to the July 23-August 8 Games.
+The country has been relatively slow to roll out vaccines to the general population, but Olympic and Paralympic athletes have been allowed to jump the queue before they travel to the Games, set to run from July 23 to August 8.

 adi/rt (AP, AFP, Reuters, dpa)